The Gospel of Jesus Christ - What Paul Preached

 But A. W. Tozer was:

-When Tozer warned about false gospels, he was warning about the very doctrines that Wellspring teaches: a three-step system that shifts trust from Christ’s finished work to controlled experiences and institutional verification.
+When Tozer warned about false gospels, he was warning about the very doctrines that Wellspring teaches: a three-step system that shifts trust from Christ’s finished work to controlled experiences and human mediation.

 To quote Tozer while teaching a gospel he rejected is not fidelity.
 It is appropriation and it fundamentally misrepresents his beliefs.